 Boys' Hair: Hair should be neatly combed or styled.
 Hair must be above the top of the shirt collar.
 Hair should be styled so that it does not fall below the eyebrows or past the midpoint of the ear.
 Hair must be natural looking and conservative in its color and cut (no unnatural streaking/highlighting, no artificial jetblack coloring, and no unnatural colors).
 Hair may not change color during the school year.
+All boys must be clean-shaven.
+Sideburns must be neatly trimmed and may not grow below the bottom of the ear.
 Accommodations for religious reasons are permitted.